What is Adverse Selection?

 Adverse Selection in the Capital Markets

 In the capital markets, some securities are more prone to adverse selection than others.
-For example, a high growth company may offer equity to investors in the capital markets at a high price to entice potential investors.
-Assuming that the managers at the capital markets have inside information about the company that outside investors are unaware off, then it subjects the investor to adverse selection.
+For example, a high growth company may offer equity to investors in the capital markets at a high price.
+Assuming that the managers at the capital markets have inside information about the company that outside investors are unaware of, that subjects the investor to adverse selection.

 For example, the managers may be aware of an internal assessment of the company’s current value that shows that the company’s offer price exceeds the private assessment of the company.
 Investors will be at a disadvantage because they will purchase the company’s stock without knowing that the company is overvalued.
 If the managers inform the investors about the overvaluation of the company and the investors proceed to buy the stock, there will no longer be a state of adverse selection.